tearne/library/python/05_scrollBit/readMe.md

 ## Scource code folder
 * Copy the `project` folder from the USB stick to somewhere on your computer.
-* In VSCode select *Menu* -> *Add Folder to Workspace...* and then select the `project` folder.
-The folder will be added to file explorer view on the left side of the editor.
+* In VSCode select *Menu* -> *Add Folder to Workspace...*, highlight the `project` folder and press *Add*.
+The folder will be added to file explorer on the left.
 It's possible to add lots of folder this way.
-* Open this `readMe.md` file to continue reading with glorious markdown syntax highlighting.
-You can also press an icon in the top right to open a preview window to display the rendered markdown view.
+* Open `readMe.md` file to continue reading this text but now with glorious markdown syntax highlighting.
+Once opened, you can also press an icon in the top right to open a preview window displaying the rendered view.

 ## Setup terminal
 * Now the project folder is set up, if you open a terminal (*Terminal* -> *New Terminal*) it should automagically set the terminal to be "in" the project folder.
 * Type `ls` and it should show you the files in the project folder.

 Contratulations, you have set up your development environment.
-Celebrate by cancelling a high profile work project.
+Celebrate by cancelling a high profile project at work.

 # Code!